About the PPA

 The results from a PPA complement other methods of understanding programmatic gaps, including TB prevalence surveys, routine surveillance, qualitative program reviews, and special studies.
 Equipped with data from a PPA and other evidence, TB programs can plan TB prevention and care services in a manner that responds to patient care seeking preferences and accelerates the patient pathway to diagnosis and care.

 According to the World Health Organization (WHO), more than 40% of incident tuberculosis (TB) cases in 2015—over 4 million patients—were not notified to National TB Control Programs (NTP).
-Whether these patients received appropriate diagnosis and treatment or not is unknown1.
+Whether these patients received appropriate diagnosis and treatment or not is unknown.
 These so-called “missing” cases fall into three groups of patients: First, some patients never accessed care because of financial, geographic, or other barriers to accessing care.
 Second, some patients sought care in the private (or non-state) sector and were diagnosed and treated there, but not notified to the NTP.
 Third, some patients were diagnosed and treated in the public sector but not notified to the NTP.

 Finding these “missing” patients is essential if the goal of ending TB is to be achieved.
 Patient-centered care is a core principle of the WHO End TB Strategy.
 Where TB prevention and care services are planned from the top down, according to the available capacities of the health system, there is room to strengthen the patient-centered delivery of services by considering where services should be positioned in order to meet patients based on where they are.
 Essentially, instead of thinking about ‘where we can provide services,’ patient-centered care asks, ‘where should we position services?’ to most efficiently serve TB patients.
 The PPA was developed to help answer some of these questions.

-Case Studies – Journal of Infectious Disease Supplement (available week of October 15)
+Case Studies – Journal of Infectious Disease Supplement

 Published as a supplement to the Journal of Infectious Diseases, the following case studies demonstrate how the PPA can benefit country programs at a national and sub-national level.